from a handpicked tutor in LIVE 1-to-1 classes

 A triangle is a closed shape with 3 angles, 3 sides, and 3 vertices.
-A triangle with three vertices says P, Q, and R is represented as △PQR.
-It is also termed a three-sided polygon or trigon.
-In this mini-lesson, we will explore everything about triangles, which are commonly seen around us.
-If you observe the shape of signboards and your favorite sandwiches it forms the shape of a triangle.
+A triangle with three vertices P, Q, and R is represented as △PQR.
+The most commonly seen examples of triangles are the signboards and sandwiches that are in the shape of a triangle.
+Let us read more about the triangle shape, the definition of a triangle, the parts of a triangle, the kinds of triangles and the properties of triangles on this page.

 A triangle consists of various parts.
-It has 3 angles, 3 sides, 3 vertices.
-Let us learn the concept with the help of a triangle figure given below.
-Look at the triangle PQR.
+It has 3 angles, 3 sides, and 3 vertices.
+Observe the triangle PQR given below which shows the sides, the vertices and the interior angles of a triangle.

 - The three angles are, ∠PQR, ∠QRP, and ∠RPQ.